izy138/FIU-CS/artificial-intelligence/Data Mining/README.md

 ##### CLOSET
-Mines closed frequent itemsets using a two-phase approach: first discover all frequent itemsets via depth-first TID-set intersection (similar to Eclat), then filter to closed itemsets by checking that no proper superset has the same support count.
-Closed itemsets provide a compact representation without information loss.
+Closet algorithm finds frequent itemset by first finding all itemsets using depth-first id intersections similar to the Eclat algorithm.
+It uses recursive search to find all frequent itemsets, then it filters those itemsets by checking that no superset has the same support count.

 - Data structure: dictionary mapping item -> set of transaction IDs (TID-sets)